OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 If you or any of your companions damage a creature affected by this spell, the spell ends for that creature.

-**_At Higher Levels._** When you cast this spell using a 7th-level spell slot, the duration is 10 days.
+**_At Higher Levels_**.
+When you cast this spell using a 7th-level spell slot, the duration is 10 days.
 When you use an 8th-level spell slot, the duration is 30 days.
 When you use a 9th-level spell slot, the duration is a year and a day.

 ##### Maze